-The Manager has calculated the proportion of environmentally and/or socially aligned investments in the Portfolio by reference to the proportion of issuers in the Portfolio: i) that hold an NB ESG Quotient rating or a third party equivalent ESG rating that is used as part of the portfolio construction and investment management process of the Portfolio; and/or ii) with whom the Manager has engaged directly.
+The Investment Manager has calculated the proportion of environmentally and/or socially aligned investments in the Portfolio by reference to the proportion of issuers in the Portfolio: i) that hold an NB ESG Quotient rating or a third party equivalent ESG rating that is used as part of the portfolio construction and investment management process of the Portfolio; and/or ii) with whom the Investment Manager has engaged directly.
 The calculation is based on a mark-to-market assessment of the Portfolio.
 This calculation may rely on incomplete or inaccurate issuer or third party data.

-The Portfolio will not use derivatives to promote environmental or social characteristics.
+While the Portfolio may use derivatives for investment purposes and/or hedging, it will not use derivatives to promote environmental or social characteristics.